 Please check from the service provider, if course fees will be collected.
 You are responsible for the expenses of the language courses taken outside Oamk.
 If you would like to include the language studies completed outside Oamk into your degree, please contact the head of your degree programme, who will decide, if the language course attainments can be recognised towards your degree.
 Also from the language teachers of Oulu University of Applied you can get information on the recognition procedures of language studies and how the achieved language competences can be recognised and accredited.

 Oulu University of Applied Sciences has a framework agreement with the University of Oulu concerning cross-institutional studies in some languages.
 As a degree student of Oulu University of Applied Sciences you can take part in the language studies organized by the Language and Communication unit of the Extension School of the University of Oulu, if there are enough places in the study groups.
 For the time being no participation fees will be collected.

-You can take courses in the following languages: Japanese, Chinese, German, Finnish as a foreign language and Russian.
+You can take courses in the following languages: Japanese, Chinese, German, French, Finnish as a foreign language and Russian.

 Before taking part in the language courses you have to decide with the head of your degree programme whether the studies undertaken at the Language and Communication unit of the Extension School of the University of Oulu can be included in your degree.
 After that you can agree on your participation in the language studies with the language teachers of the respective language courses.

 You may participate in the courses provided, that there are places available.
 Students will be admitted to the courses in the order of enrolment.
 However, for some students priority will be given to enter the courses, such as students intending to go on student exchange.

 You should register for the courses by contacting directly Hanna-Leena Ainonen (hanna-leena.ainonen#oulu.fi (korvaa # -> @)).
 She will advise you and direct your request to the respective language teacher.
 This is the procedure for the time being, until the electronic service address of the University of Oulu is available.